rachelproductmanager/DeepLearnWebsite/content/how-to-successfully-productise-ai-and-realise-its-full-potential.md

 Think about:

 * How vulnerable your business model might be to AI disruption;

 * What are the game-changing openings within your market and how can you take advantage;

 * Could you do things that have never been done before, rather than simply automating or accelerating existing capabilities;

 * Do you have the right talent, data and technology to execute on AI opportunities.

-Get it right and, in Bezos’ words, it’ll always be Day One.
+Get it right and, in Jeff Bezos’ words, it’ll always be Day One.

 ## **More reading**